tienduy-nguyen/thehackingproject/README.md

 - Day 1: Validating project: Testing with RSPEC in Ruby
 - Day 2: Testing and exercices Ruby
-- Day 3: First bot twitter
+- Day 3: Create a first bot twitter
 - Day 4: Validating project: Art of scrapping
 - Day 5: Automatisation, serialization in Ruby